rajeshpleti/SITHARAMA/Elysium search index .md

 8	Lookup Tables

-Kibana is the default visualization tool for data in Elasticsearch.
+Kibana is the default visualization tool for data in Elysiumsearch.
 It also serves as a user interface for Elysium Security , Alerting  and Index State Management plugins.